 Decimal to Hex Converter

 Use this calculator to convert a decimal to a hex value.
 To use the calculator, simply enter a decimal into the box and click the 'convert' button.
 Decimal is a number system made up of 10 symbols (base 10).
 Hex is made up of 16 symbols (base 16).
-More information is available under the converter.
+More information is available further down the page.

 Whilst every effort has been made in building this decimal to hex calculator, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This decimal to hex calculator is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.